CelineHarakee/Player-Performance-Analysis/README.md

 This project explores the factors influencing football players' performance by analyzing statistical and match-related data.
 It aims to build a comprehensive dataset and conduct detailed analyses to uncover insights into what drives players to excel in matches.

 ### Project Objectives
-- **Data Integration:** Combine datasets related to player statistics, match information, and external factors like weather conditions to create a rich, unified dataset.
+- **Data Integration:** Combine datasets related to player statistics, match information, and external factors to create a rich, unified dataset.
 - **Performance Prediction:** Identify key variables and patterns to predict player performance.

 ### Overview